-When narrowed down to the three most influential accomplishments of the US's founding fathers, the first one was the creation and signing of the.
+When narrowed down to the three most influential accomplishments of the US's founding fathers, the first one was the creation and signing of the Declaration of Independence.
 This document set the stage for the American Revolutionary War.
-All the statesmen who affixed their signatures to this document, released on 4, 1776, were by British law, guilty of treason.
+All the statesmen who affixed their signatures to this document, released on July 4, 1776, were by British law, guilty of treason.
 The document helped form the US Constitution and was used by abolitionists of the antebellum days as a basis for abolishing slavery.
 The second accomplishment was being the "ghost" government that was behind the fighting of the war of independence from Great Britain.
 They used Philadelphia as its "rebel" capital city and made decisions during this crucial war.
 The next major accomplishment was the creation and ratification of the US Constitution.
 This is the basis of today's US government.
 At the time of its ratification, it created the first republic style of government.
 It can also be said to be the formation of the first republic since ancient Rome was governed as a republic, a republic based the ancient era of its time.

 In a manner of speaking, these accomplishments were not only influential for the American colonies, but for the world as well.

 When the founding brothers, were silent and didn't talk to anyone for 10 years.

 founding the Academy of Athens

 The legend of the founding of Rome was by two brothers namely Remus and Romulus.

 Founding Brothers - 2002 TV was released on: USA: 27 May 2002 (TV premiere)

 it showed people had power to take control of government

 malcom and angus young

 He influenced many of the founding brothers saying life liberty and property..
 Particularly Jefferson.